priyansh-19/The-Road-Not-Taken/README.md

 The Road Not Taken is a project that simulates various pathfinding algorithms on a grid and compares their statistics for different grid states.
-The grid state is can be changed by the user through different customizations provided.
+The grid state can be changed by the user through different customizations provided.